Discover the Largest Venomous Snake Ever: 3X Bigger than a King Cobra!

 Laophis crotaloides probably fed on small mammals.

-Georgios Georgalis, a study researcher believes that these snakes fed very similarly to snakes today.
+Georgios Georgalis, a researcher, believes that these snakes fed very similarly to snakes today.
 Even though the snake lived among some really large animals, he believes it fed on a diet of small mammals such as rodents.
-Georgalis also presented findings of the Laophis crotaloides to the Society of Vertebrate Paleontology in Berlin on the 6th of November, 2014.
+Georgalis presented his findings on the Laophis crotaloides to the Society of Vertebrate Paleontology in Berlin on the 6th of November, 2014.

 Laophis Crotaloides vs Other Snake Species